bartlibert/niri_tweaks/README.md

 ## niri_tile_to_n.py

 This script makes niri behave more like a 'regular' tiling window manager up to the point of having 'N' windows (where N is adjustable, 3 by default), after which windows will be added in the normal scrolling pattern.
-It uses the [niri IPC](https://github.com/YaLTeR/niri/wiki/IPC) and is only tested on niri version 25.08 so far.
+It uses the [niri IPC](https://github.com/YaLTeR/niri/wiki/IPC) and requires niri version 25.08 or greater.

 ### Example